 - Arithmetic errors: Wrong continuous residence calculation, wrong absence days total, wrong salary calculation

-- Wrong English or KoLL assessment: Valid SELT certificate rejected as invalid; valid Life in the UK pass treated as fail
+- Wrong English or KoLL assessment: Valid SELT certificate rejected as invalid; valid Life in the UK pass treated as a fail

 - Wrong Part 9 application: Part 9 general grounds refusals applied where the specific ground does not in fact apply to the applicant